Morphism of schemes: A morphism as a relative scheme

 Fix a scheme S, called a base scheme.
 Then a morphism $p: X \to S$ is called a scheme over S or an S-scheme; the idea of the terminology is that it is a scheme X together with a map to the base scheme S. For example, a vector bundle E → S over a scheme S is an S-scheme.

 An S-morphism from p:X →S to q:Y →S is a morphism ƒ:X →Y of schemes such that p = q ∘ ƒ.
 Given an S-scheme $X \to S$, viewing S as an S-scheme over itself via the identity map, an S-morphism $S \to X$ is called a S-section or just a section.

 All the S-schemes form a category: an object in the category is an S-scheme and a morphism in the category an S-morphism.
-(Succinctly, this category is the slice category of the category of schemes with the base object S.)
+(This category is the slice category of the category of schemes with the base object S.)